MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/submit-resource-requirements.md

 ---
 title: Submit a resource request
 description: You can submit a generated resource requirement as a resource request.
-The request is then sent to a resource manager for fulfillment.
+The request is then sent to a Resource Manager for fulfillment.
 author: ruhercul
 ms.date: 10/04/2020
 ms.topic: article